-Drink tap water, not bottled watter, and use washable, refillable bottles for water on the go.
-If your tap water tastes bad or you have concerns about fluoride and other additives in municipal water, buy bulk filtered water or consider installing a filter system in your home for drinking water.
+Drink tap water, not bottled water, and use washable, refillable bottles for water on the go.
+If your tap water tastes bad or you have concerns about municipal water, buy bulk filtered water or consider installing a filter system in your home for drinking water.

 Soda and juice